-We have discussed the nonsense of Lewis Carroll and the comedy of Woody sense of non-sense, for Søren Kierkegaard, is to strip away every illusion that covers the gravity of the human condition and, in so doing, force his readers back on their own resources:
+We have discussed the nonsense of Lewis Carroll and the comedy of Woody

+Allen along with that of Thomas Berger.
+Yet another type of nonsense remains.
+The sense of non-sense, for Søren Kierkegaard, is to strip away every illusion that covers the gravity of the human condition and, in so doing, force his readers back on their own resources: